-Note: For state employees this is the level of Fiscal/Administrative Supervisor, Supervising Accountant or Supervising Accounts Examiner.
+NOTE: For state employees this experience is interpreted at the level of a Fiscal/Administrative Supervisor, Supervising Accountant or Supervising Accounts Examiner.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in business or public administration or a closely related field may be substituted for one (l) additional year of the General Experience.
+A Master's degree in business or public administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION